pomme-clic/s-money-documentation/docs/docs/cards/card-management.md

 <Highlight type="tip">

- If you don't remember, you can display your PIN code
+ If you don't remember, you can display your PIN code.

 </Highlight>

 <Highlight type="caution">

- To use API Informations Display, for PCI compliance, we use a Secure Interface by a sdk
+ To use API Informations Display, for PCI compliance, we use a secure interface by a SDK.

 </Highlight>